LM0516/computational-physics/README.md

 # Computational Physics

-A collection of numerical methods and exercises written in **Julia**, developed as part of the Computational Physics course at **Università di Milano Bicocca (UniMiB)**.
-Algorithms are implemented from scratch, paired with worked exercises and a companion LaTeX report.
+A comprehensive collection of numerical methods and exercises written in **Julia**, developed as part of the Computational Physics course at **Università di Milano Bicocca (UniMiB)**.
+All algorithms are implemented from scratch, accompanied by detailed worked exercises and a comprehensive LaTeX report.

 ## Topics